semrush/intergalactic/website/docs/filter-group/filter-include-exclude/filter-include-exclude.md

 **When to use it:**

 - We need the ability to add a large list of keywords.
-And users frequently copy / paste and edit this data in the process.
+And users frequently copy/paste and edit this data in the process.
 - The logic “AND” + “Or” is needed in the work with the entered data.
 - If users need syntax while working with keywords.

 **When working with filters, it is important for the user to:**

-- be able to copy / paste large amounts of data.
+- be able to copy/paste large amounts of data.
-  -see the copied data is formatted by the filter in the correct view / format.
+  -see the copied data is formatted by the filter in the correct view/format.
   -quickly reset the entered data and search again;
 - be able to change data.